8 Signs Labor Is Near (And When to Take Action!)

 Wondering what the early signs of labor are?
 First, it’s important to understand what happens during early or latent labor, which is the first part of the first stage of labor.
 During early labor, you’ll likely begin to dilate as much as 6 centimeters, says Christine Greves, MD, a board-certified ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida (more on that below)—but this may not happen as obviously as you think.

-In fact, while it may seem like early labor signs will be evident, many of the signs of labor that precede actual labor mirror typical pregnancy symptoms, which is why it can be so difficult to tell exactly when labor begins.
+In fact, while it may seem like early labor signs will be evident, many of the signs that labor is beginning mirror typical pregnancy symptoms, which is why it can be so difficult to determine exactly when labor begins.
 Chances are, you’ll realize these subtle changes in your body only in hindsight.
 And some, like nesting, may be even easier to miss.
-(This common occurrence is when moms-to-be get a burst of energy to finish all the preparations for baby’s arrival, but it may occur a few weeks before labor actually starts.
+(This common occurrence is when moms-to-be get a burst of energy to finish all the preparations for baby’s arrival, but it often occurs a few weeks before labor actually starts.)

-While the signs of early labor may be easy to miss, knowing what to look for can help.
-Below, experts point out some signs that labor is near.
+While the signs of early labor may be easy to miss, knowing what to look for and what to expect will help.
+Below, experts point out some signs labor is near.

 Nausea and diarrhea